About

 Hollywood is DEAD.

-Busch’s first professional run of illustrating the undead happened in 2006, illustrating over a dozen covers for NIGHT OF THE LIVING DEAD comics and graphic novels, published by Avatar Press.
-The riveting series was written by George A. Romero and scripted by John Russo, the director and screenwriter of the original NIGHT OF THE LIVING DEAD film, respectively.
-Since then, other zombie opportunities have found their way to Busch, including cover and interior illustrations for Gene Simmons’ (of the band KISS) own HOUSE OF HORRORS graphic novels, published by IDW.
+Busch’s first professional run of illustrating the undead happened in 2006, illustrating over a dozen covers for Night of the Living Dead comics and graphic novels, published by Avatar Press.
+The riveting series was written by George A. Romero and scripted by John Russo, the director and screenwriter of the original Night of the Living Dead film, respectively.
+Since then, other zombie opportunities have found their way to Busch, including cover and interior illustrations for Gene Simmons’ (of the band KISS) own House of Horrors graphic novels, published by IDW.

-In 2009, Busch was tapped by Lucasfilm to come up with an image that would infuse STAR WARS and zombies as a campaign to promote the horror novel DEATH TROOPERS on StarWars.com.
-An avid fan of classic movie poster art, Busch’s idea was to recreate all six STAR WARS movie posters as if the living dead were interwoven within the saga’s plot.
-The fan reaction with the viral marketing was immense, and even before Lucasfilm strangely opted to remove the images from StarWars.com, buzz had already spread across countless fandom sites covering the clever parodies.
-With classics like Episode II: ATTACK OF THE UNDEAD, and Episode V: THE LIVING DEAD STRIKE BACK, ZOMBIE WARS were everywhere, including plugs on G4TV’s ATTACK OF THE SHOW and LATE NIGHT WITH JIMMY FALLON.
+In 2009, Busch was tapped by Lucasfilm to come up with an images that would infuse Star Wars and zombies as a campaign to promote the horror novel Death Troopers on StarWars.com.
+An avid fan of classic movie poster art, Busch’s idea was to recreate all six Star Wars movie posters as if the living dead were interwoven within the saga’s plot.

-Comments Busch, “HOLLYWOOD IS DEAD has been one of the most fulfilling projects I’ve ever worked on.
+Comments Busch, “Hollywood-is-Dead has been one of the most fulfilling projects I’ve ever worked on.
 I grew up on great movies, but the movie posters themselves are almost more vivid in my memory as iconic images.
 So the opportunity to really study the original master artists like Drew Struzan, John Alvin, Bob Peak, Richard Amsel and others has been awesome.”

-These vivid and infectious images are yours to enjoy and ingest.
-If you find yourself hungry for more, then be rest assured that more are on the way!
-Says Busch, “I wanted to have a nice chunk of posters to get HOLLYWOOD IS DEAD started, but dozens more are on the way.”
-And where will this all lead?
+With over 60 posters in the current catalog, these vivid and infectious images are yours to enjoy and ingest.
+If you find yourself hungry for more, be rest assured that more are on the way!
+Where will this all lead?
 Busch hints, “Aside from individual posters and prints, the idea is to have them collected into a sweet coffee-table art book.
-After that, I do have something huge in mind that will spin all of this on its ass.
-But way too early to talk about it now.”
+A family-style board game is also in development.
+After that, I do have something huge in mind that will spin all of this on its ass, but way too early to talk about now.”

 To see the available original art, visit all of Busch’s Hollywood is Dead paintings at the ArtInsights Animation and Film Art Gallery here: http://www.artinsights.com/ViewArtist.aspx?ArtistId=38